 The adoption of water reuse can be unavoidable due to water scarcity, but it may also be a choice.
 And when it comes to choices, cost is usually a deciding factor.
 Gary Hunter, Senior Wastewater Process Engineer with Black & Veatch, helps make sense of the dollars required for recycled water schemes in this Water Talk interview.
-In it, he shares three keys affecting the cost for reuse, as well as concepts and technologies that can be used to improve reuse economics.
-Hunter also states the case for why utilities — and not just those in the drought-plagued West — should consider reuse.

 James Schlaman, Director of Water Resources at Black & Veatch, explains what community-based public-private partnerships (CBP3s) are (and what they aren't), how they work, and what makes them attractive — particularly for stormwater management improvements.
-Schlaman also shares some examples of communities that have used CBP3s and the results that were garnered.
-Listen to the Water Talk podcast to see if this financing option is right for your next project.

 Prioritizing and funding pressing infrastructure needs can be challenging for water treatment and wastewater treatment plants (WTPs/WWTPs) of any size.
 The problems are particularly stressful for smaller utilities where a thin layer of upper management staff wears an inordinate number of hats.
 The good news is that funding assistance does exist — if you know where to look for it and take the right steps to apply for it.